-The Division of Transplant Surgery and the IU Health Transplant Institute are dedicated to excellence in organ transplantation, research, and education.
-Our goals are to see no one die while waiting for an organ, and to return patients to a self-sufficient and active life.
+The Division of Transplant Surgery and the Indiana University Health Transplant Institute are dedicated to excellence in organ transplantation, research, and education.
+Our goals are to increase patient survival rates while waiting for an organ, and to return patients to a self-sufficient and active life.

 Left to right: Richard S. Mangus, Jonathan A. Fridell (Surgical Director of Pancreas Transplantation), Martin L. Milgrom (Retired), A. Joseph Tector (Division Chief and Surgical Director of Liver Transplantation), John Powelson, Rodrigo Vianna (Surgical Director of Small Bowel and Multivisceral Transplantation), and William C. Goggins (Surgical Director of Renal Transplantation for IU and Riley)

-To learn more about our comprehensive abdominal transplant program, outcomes and expertise, visit www.iuhealth.org/transplant.
+Please visit www.iuhealth.org/transplant to learn more about our comprehensive abdominal transplant program, indications, outcomes and expertise.
 For additional information or to make a referral, please call 800-382-4602 or .

-The Division's research program is focused on xenotransplantation as a solution to the organ donor shortage.
-We also have an extensive clinical database for liver, kidney, pancreas and intestinal transplant analysis that is maintained by Richard S. Mangus, MD, MS. Charitable support is vital for continuing this important research.
+The Division's research program is focused on xenotransplantation (www.xenobridge.com) as a solution to the organ donor shortage.
+In addition, the Division has an extensive clinical database for Liver, Kidney, Pancreas Intestinal transplant analysis maintained by Richard S. Mangus, MD, MS. Charitable support is vital for continuing this important research.

-Our abdominal transplantation fellowship is accredited by the American Society of Transplant Surgeons.
+The Division’s abdominal transplantation fellowship is accredited by the American Society of Transplantation.
 Two applicants are accepted every other year, and each applicant must have completed a general surgery residency.
-Fellows learn general principles of immunosuppression and the preoperative, operative and post operative management of kidney, pancreas, liver and intestinal transplant patients.
+Fellows learn general principals of immunosuppression and the preoperative, operative and post operative management of Kidney, Liver, Pancreas, Intestine, and Multivisceral transplant patients.
 We are one of a small handful of programs that has the necessary volume to train fellows in all organ systems.